nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/administration/elasticsearch-setup.md

   (using port 9300 by default), in this case you are encouraged to use the same major version on client and cluster sides as described in the matrix below.
   We recommend to use the same JVM version for all Elasticsearch nodes and Nuxeo.
 - The [HTTP Rest protocol](https://www.elastic.co/guide/en/elasticsearch/client/java-rest/5.6/java-rest-high.html)
-  (using port 9200 by default), which provides looser coupling with Elasticsearch, this protocol is supported since Nuxeo 9.3.
+  (using port 9200 by default), which provides looser coupling with Elasticsearch, this protocol is supported since Nuxeo 9.3, it is the default choice since Nuxeo 10.2.

+{{#> callout type='warning' }}

+The transport client will be depreciated in Elasticsearch 7.x.

+{{/callout}}

 {{{multiexcerpt 'elasticsearch_supported_versions' page='Compatibility Matrix'}}}